Tina Desai

 Tina Desai is an Indian actress and model who works in both Indian and international projects.
 She debuted with the 2011 thriller Yeh Faasley, before making her foreign debut in 2012 in the comedy-drama The Best Exotic Marigold Hotel.
 She is also known for her main role in the Netflix series Sense8.

 Early life

 Desai was born in Bangalore to a Gujarati father and a Telugu mother.
 She is a graduate in Business Management with a specialization in finance from the NIM.
-She is fluent in five languages—Gujarati, Telugu, Kannada, English and Hindi.
+She is fluent in six languages—Gujarati, Telugu, Kannada, English, Hindi and Punjabi.